-- ♣ Poor adolescents SRH knowledge can negatively influence decisions, leading to risky sexual behaviours such as early sexual debut and unplanned pregnancies. - ♣ These risky sexual behaviours can result in negative health consequences such as transmission of STIs, HIV/AIDs and unsafe abortions. - ➡ The poor knowledge found in this study could be linked to poor parent-child communication on SRH matters; deficient educational curriculum-based programs on SRH in secondary schools and poor health workers attitudes in the health facilities. - The high level of internet access to adolescents presents an opportunity for more enlightenment on the availability of SRH information online.
+- Poor adolescents SRH knowledge can negatively influence decisions, leading to risky sexual behaviours such as early sexual debut and unplanned pregnancies. - These risky sexual behaviours can result in negative health consequences such as transmission of STIs, HIV/AIDs and unsafe abortions. - The poor knowledge found in this study could be linked to poor parent-child communication on SRH matters; deficient educational curriculumbased programs on SRH in secondary schools and poor health workers attitudes in the health facilities. - The high level of internet access to adolescents presents an opportunity for more enlightenment on the availability of SRH information online. - Targeting adolescents who are using emerging digital technology is important for ensuring SRH information equity for adolescents.